Before we start, who is this for?

 You don’t have to change who you are to become who you’re meant to be.

-In the Satori system, your CliftonStrengths aren’t personality traits.
+In the Satori model, your CliftonStrengths aren’t just traits.
 They’re coordinates.

 They tell us: